 About Austin KruegerAustin works as a cost analyst for TDS Telecom in the Government and Regulatory Affairs team.
 He has a marketing degree from UW-Whitewater and has worked in various departments including marketing, sales and network services since joining TDS in 2004.
 He is a huge sports fan – if he’s not at work, odds are you can find him at Miller Park, Lambeau Field, Camp Randall or the Kohl Center watching the game.
 In his spare time, he’s chairman of a local non-profit, avid music fan, rec sports MVP and an early adopter when it comes to most new technologies.

-- New films coming to TDS TV on Demand January 16, 2017
+- The Post, Maze Runner and Paddington coming to TDS TV on Demand April 16, 2018

 - Changes to TDS email: more details November 20, 2014